Package 'mirai'

 Description

-Asynchronous parallel / distributed map of a function over a list or vector using mirai, with optional promises integration.
+Asynchronous parallel map of a function over a list or vector using mirai, with optional promises integration.
+Performs multiple map over the rows of a dataframe or matrix.

 Usage